Akane625/Coding/README.md

 # 🧭 Overview

-This repository focuses on my weekly coding practices for the following: Python, Kotlin, MySQL, Python (Pandas/NumPy/Matplotlib). **NO AI USE**.
+This repository focuses on my weekly coding practices for the following: Python, Kotlin, MySQL, Python (Pandas/NumPy/Matplotlib).

 ## 📚 Table of Contents
 | No. | Langauge | Skill Level | Mode of Learning |